ericvoit/draft-ietf-rats-ar4si/draft-ietf-rats-ar4si.md

 This document defines reusable Attestation Result information elements.
 When these elements are offered to Relying Parties as Evidence, different aspects of Attester trustworthiness can be evaluated.
-Additionally, where the Relying Party is interfacing with a heterogenous mix of Attesting Environment and Verifier types, consistent policies can be applied to subsequent information exchange between each Attester and the Relying Party.
+Additionally, where the Relying Party is interfacing with a heterogeneous mix of Attesting Environment and Verifier types, consistent policies can be applied to subsequent information exchange between each Attester and the Relying Party.

 --- middle